Methods for Correcting Crooked Teeth

 Correcting crooked teeth is also possible using dental veneers.
 Teeth which are crooked are prepared for the procedure and porcelain made veneers are placed over them.
 This helps to obtain beautiful teeth.

 This procedure does not require too many dental visits, it can be done quickly.
 In one visit, the teeth can be prepared by scraping away a bit of dental enamel and then getting the correct fit for the veneer.
 The scraping of the enamel is done to make all the teeth be in the same size, otherwise some teeth which have veneers would jut out.
 Veneers are custom made to match the colour of your natural teeth.
 Cleaning dental veneers is also important.
 Brushing and flossing should be done as normal.
 Care should be taken to not apply too much pressure on the veneers.

-All in all, if you have any of these issues, we recommend you to visit your local dentist or a dentistry office similar to Dentist Fort Wayne.
+All in all, if you have any of these issues, we recommend you to visit your local dentist or a dentistry office.
 These problems will not be solved by themselves, so you will need professional advice.